Andy-AD/project-todo-list/README.md

 # project-todo-list

-A project to practice skills in OOP principles in JS.
+A project to practice skills in OOP principles, modules and webpack.